Ex-Kentucky Dem Party chief, lawmaker McBrayer dies at 83

 LEXINGTON, Ky.
 (AP) — Terry McBrayer, a political power broker in Kentucky as a lawmaker and a Democratic Party leader whose influence reached beyond the state, has died.
 He was 83.

-Milward Funeral Directors in Lexington on Sunday confirmed McBrayer’s death.
-No cause or date of death was given.
+The Lexington law firm that McBrayer founded in 1963 in Greenup said in a statement that he died Sunday after a long battle with cancer.

-McBrayer was a senior member at a Lexington law firm he started in 1963 and was a longtime Democratic National Committee member.
+McBrayer was a longtime Democratic National Committee member.
 He led the Kentucky campaign for President Bill Clinton in 1992 and 1996.

 McBrayer was elected state party chairman in 1995.